So, last week I celebrated 52, and I got the perfect gift from my kids.

 I am not just saying this because they are my kids.

 Or because the eldest is a devoted subscriber and frequently comments on my content.(in private messages though.
-I guess its uncool to publicly comment on your mother’s blog).
+I guess it is uncool to publicly comment on your mother’s blog).

 I am saying this was the perfect gift because for me- it absolutely was.

-I know- a civilized person might have taken the painting with a fake smile and would have hidden it in an over-crowded closet , swearing to remember to hang the painting when visited by mother, and probably failing to do so, but- I didn’t.
+I know- a civilized person might have taken the painting with a fake smile and would have hidden it in an over-crowded closet, swearing to remember to hang the painting when visited by my mother, and probably failing to do so, but- I didn’t.

-I don’t like overcrowded walls and bookshelves, I read mostly on my Ipad, thus saving space and keeping it dust free, plus -its hard to compete with the large font -right light advantages of reading on devices.
+I don’t like overcrowded walls and bookshelves, I read mostly on my Ipad, thus saving space and keeping it dust-free, plus -it is hard to compete with the large font -right light advantages of reading on devices.